St Clair Country Schools proudly serve local produce!

 Welcome to St Clair County Child Nutrition Program

-2016-17 Meal Benefit Applications are available at your child's school, our central office in Ashville, or click here to apply on line now!
+You may still submit a 2016-17 Meal Benefit Application.
+They are available at your child's school, our central office in Ashville, or click here to apply on line now!

 Research has shown that there is a crucial relationship between nutrition and health, and nutrition and learning.
 Experts also agree that most food preferences and dietary habits are formed during childhood.